Will the COVID-19 lockdown be extended: Here is what to expect

 Cities such as Mumbai, Chennai, Delhi, Kolkata, Pune, Thane, Surat, Jaipur and Indore are reporting higher cases and the containment strategy has to be spruced up.
 With the movement of migrant workers on the rise, there is a good chance of the spread of the virus being higher and hence states have to coordinate better and enhance containment norms, the officer also said.

 There is also a demand to open up religious institutions.
 While no call has been taken on this by the Centre, Karnataka has already said that it is in favour of opening religious institutions.
-However the Karnataka government would give a go-ahead only once the Ministry of Home Affairs announces the guidelines.
+However, the Karnataka government would give a go-ahead only once the Ministry of Home Affairs announces the guidelines.

-Meanwhile all eyes would be on the Prime Minister's Mann ki Baat programme on Sunday, which also happens to be the last day of lockdown 4.0.
+Meanwhile, all eyes would be on the Prime Minister's Mann ki Baat programme on Sunday, which also happens to be the last day of lockdown 4.0.
 Prime Minister Narendra Modi is likely to stress on safety norms to be followed such as social distancing etc.